Unleash/unleash-edge/server/README.md

 - For dockerhub use the coordinates `unleashorg/unleash-edge:<version>`.
 - For Github package registry use the coordinates `ghpr.io/unleash/unleash-edge:<version>`
 - If you'd like to live on the edge (sic) you can use the tag `edge`.
 This is built from `HEAD` on each commit
+- When running the docker image, the same CLI arguments that's available when running the binary is available to your `docker run` command.
+To start successfully you will need to decide which mode you're running in.
+  - If running in `edge` mode your command should be
+    - `docker run -p 3063:3063 -e UPSTREAM_URL=<YOUR_UNLEASH_INSTANCE> unleashorg/unleash-edge:v2.0.1 edge`
+  - If running in `offline` mode you will need to provide a volume containing your feature toggles file.
+An example is available inside the examples folder.
+To use this, you can use the command
+    - `docker run -v ./examples:/edge/data -p 3063:3063 -e BOOTSTRAP_FILE=/edge/data/features.json -e TOKENS='my-secret-123' unleashorg/unleash-edge:v2.0.1 offline`

 ### Cargo/Rust